-Object to this application on the grounds of access onto Rossendale Road which in my view would be extremely dangerous and on the destruction of the natural environment, with the caveat that I will read carefully the highway authority report on the access and listen to any environmental report received by the Council.
+An objection was received to the initial proposal for 101 dwellings.
+This stated that the objection was on the grounds of access onto Rossendale Road that would be extremely dangerous and on the destruction of the natural environment, with the caveat that he will read carefully the highway authority report on the access and listen to any environmental report received by the Council.
+Since these comments were made the proposed scheme has been reduced to 87 dwellings and Councillor Birtwistle has affirmed that his earlier comments are no longer relevant.
+No further comments have been received in respect of the amended scheme for 87 dwellings.